 - Indicate you know something about the institution and their specific job, not for any and every job.

 - When possible, address your cover letter to a particular person, usually the head of the search committee or the chair of the department to which you’re applying.
 If no contact was listed in the job announcement, call the department and ask to whom you should address all correspondence.

 - Explain why you are writing and where you learned of the position in the first paragraph

 - Specify the position that you are interested in, as many institutions put out calls for multiple positions at the same time.
 State your interest in the position.

 - Show the employer that you are a good match for the position.
 Research counts!
 Knowing how to “read” the job ad, and doing your research about the institution, will help you figure out what to emphasize in your cover letter.

-- Contain a summary of your research experience, and your teaching experience, depending on the job description.
+- Include a summary of your research experience, and your teaching experience, depending on the job description.